DengizUmit/dengizUmit/README.md

 ### Hi there 👋

-# My name is Umit, I am Computer Engineer & full of hope 💥
+# My name is Umit, I am full of hope 💥
 ## Ümit Dengiz - Software Developer 🐍